JLRosenkrantz/HiC-analysis/README.md

 **Prep**:

-Place raw HIC reads in a new directory data/raw
+Ensure snakemake is downloaded and appropriate conda env is active (for running snakemake)

 Ensure raw files are compressed (.fastq.gz) - snakemake workflow will error if files are unzipped .fastq

 If certain samples should be merged (replicates) make sure to give them the same prefix (eg. rhesus_sample1, rhesus_sample2) and designate this prefix in the configure file

+Place raw HIC reads in a new directory data/raw

 ```
 mkdir -p data/raw